MariaJunqueira/zenith/reports/report.md

 ### 6. Removing Duplicate CSS and Optimizing Styles

 To improve CSS performance and maintainability, I removed duplicate CSS from the `_typography.scss` file, preventing unnecessary overwrites.
-Additionally, I delegated the responsibility for setting HTML and BODY styles to the `ease-styles.scss` file, which streamlined the style management across the application.
+Additionally, I delegated the responsibility for setting HTML and BODY styles to the `default.scss` file, which streamlined the style management across the application.

 ### 7. Avoiding the `*` Selector in CSS